Assam CM woos tea tribe of bypoll-bound Mariani with promises of roads, schools, jobs | Science-Environment

 He also said mini sports stadiums will be built in the vicinity of the gardens, apart from the Rs 12-crore one that has already allotted to the constituency.

-''The government is working on a plan to reserve one lakh jobs for tea tribe youths, under existing Other Backward Classes quota, within a year, in keeping with the promise made by the BJP ahead of the state elections held earlier this year," the CM underlined.
+''The government is working on a plan to reserve a certain percentage for tea tribe youths from the one lakh jobs it will create within a year, in keeping with the promise made by the BJP ahead of the state elections held earlier this year," the CM underlined.

 He said that guest houses will be built near each government medical college and hospital in the state for accommodating the attendants of patients from the community.